Rules are the boundaries that protect students’ right to learn and the teacher’s freedom to teach

 - Verbal warning- You made a mistake or bad choice, so you have the opportunity to fix it.

-- Time out and student/teacher conversation- You need to regain self-control and reflect on the mistake that you made.
+- Time out and student/teacher conversation on Step 1- You need to regain self-control and reflect on the mistake that you made.
 We need to talk about how breaking a rule is problematic to you, me, or the class.
 You need to come up with a way to solve or fix the problem that you caused.
 You may lose a privilege.
 We also need to explore other ways of getting your needs met.

 - Contact home– We need to bring your parents into the conversation too.